sabbakumov/rst/README.md

 ## Status
   A Google-like _Status_ class for recoverable error handling with small improvements.
 It's impossible now to ignore an error.

+## TaskRunner
+  A set of task runner utilities like PollingTaskRunner.

 ## Threading
   A set of thread related utilities like Barrier.